dannygale/workspace-tool/README.md

 - Install the `ws` command to `~/.local/bin/`
 - Install the `git ws` subcommand to `~/.local/bin/`
 - Install shell integration for `ws open`/`ws exit` and `git ws open`/`git ws exit` commands
+- Install tab completion for both `ws` and `git ws` commands in Bash and Zsh
 - Automatically add sourcing to your shell profile (`.bashrc`, `.zshrc`, etc.)
 - Provide instructions for any manual steps needed